Marcher Apple Network

 Orchards

-MAN’s priorities for accession and conservation of varieties is as follows:
+MAN’s priorities for adding to the collections and conservation of varieties is:

-• – regional varieties not in Brogdale collection,
+• regional varieties not in Brogdale National Fruit Collection

 How has our collection arisen?
 From two principle sources: as a result of taking sample fruit during visits to old orchards and receiving apples brought by the public to Autumn shows for identification.
 A preliminary identification may indicate if the variety is a local traditional one, or it is ambiguous or uncertain though looks interesting.
 During the first ten or so years of MAN we visited over a 150 old orchards.
 We have been regularly present at about 6-8 Autumn shows for the last 20 years.